seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 What, ho!
 Peace here; grace and good company!

 **Provost**
-Who’s there? come in: the wish deserves a welcome.
+Who's there? come in: the wish deserves a welcome.

 **DUKE VINCENTIO**
-Dear sir, ere long I’ll visit you again.
+Dear sir, ere long I'll visit you again.

 **CLAUDIO**
 Most holy sir, I thank you.